WHAT’S IN IT FOR YOU?

 EARN AS YOU LEARN

-You will earn while you study to become a qualified social worker and achieve a fully funded master’s degree.
-In year 1 you will receive a tax and NI exempt bursary of £18,000 or £20,000 in London.
-This is equivalent to a salary of £21,000 or £24,000.
+You will earn while you study to qualify as a social worker and achieve a fully-funded master’s degree.
+In year one you will receive a tax-exempt bursary of £18k or £20k in London.
+This is equivalent to a salary of £21k or £24k.

-As a newly qualified social worker in year 2, you will earn a salary between £25k and £34k depending on local authority and location.
+As a newly qualified social worker in year two, you will earn a salary between £25k and £34k depending on location.

 HIGH LEVELS OF SUPPORT

-In the first year of the programme, you’ll work on real life cases in small groups, led by an experienced social worker.
+In year one of the programme, you’ll work on real life cases in small groups, led by an experienced social worker.
 Working as a team, you will help each other to develop and succeed, with additional support from your practice tutor.

 During your second year, you’ll receive continued support from your practice tutor and local authority, along with professional coaching to develop your leadership skills.